-On International Missing Children’s Day (Sunday 25 May), we harnessed the power of Twitter to help find missing children via The Big Tweet for Missing Children.
+Every year on International Missing Children’s Day (Sunday 25 May), we harness the power of Twitter to help find missing children via The Big Tweet for Missing Children.

-The public retweeted our appeals for missing children, which were issued every 30 minutes for 24 hours.
+The public retweet our appeals for missing children, which are issued every 30 minutes for 24 hours.

-Our Patron Stephen Fry supported the event once again - here's what he said before the event:
+Our Patron Stephen Fry supported the event once again in 2014 - here's what he said before the event:

 "Do you know what you are going to be doing on Sunday 25 May?
 I do.
 I am going to be throwing my weight behind the charity Missing People’s ‘Big Tweet for Missing Children’ for the fourth year running.

 "It is a very simple concept and there is simply no excuse not to get involved.
 Every half hour for 24 hours throughout International Missing Children’s Day, the charity will be posting Twitter appeals with the aim of finding missing children.